-Corporate video production refers to audiovisual material (such as DVD or Streaming Video) commissioned primarily for a use by a company, corporation or organisation.
+Corporate video production refers to audio-visual material (such as DVD or streaming video) commissioned for use by a company, corporation or organisation.

-A corporate video is often intended for a specific purpose in a corporate environment and viewed only by a limited or targeted audience.
+A corporate video is usually intended for a specific purpose in a corporate environment and often viewed only by a limited or targeted audience.
 This may include product, service or company promotional videos, training videos and information videos.

-With the growth of digital technology, there is now often convergence between corporate video and other forms of media communications.
-A corporate video is a way of engaging audiences who are used to viewing popular media.
+With the growth of digital technology, there is often now a convergence between corporate video and other forms of media communications.
+A corporate video is a great way of engaging audiences who are used to viewing other forms of media.
 Examples of corporate video include staff training and safety videos, promotional films, documentary and financial results videos.

 The time and scale of a corporate video production can vary greatly.
-Some videos may use only minimal crew and basic equipment, whilst some large scale corporate videos may have similar (or often higher) budgets and level of production than a broadcast television programme or TV commercial.
+Some videos only require a minimal crew and basic equipment.
+More large-scale corporate videos have similar (or higher) budgets and production levels to a broadcast TV programme or TV commercial.